-11 Prospective Votes on the Maximum Compensation of the Board of Directors and the Executive Management Team 1 FOR P-41 12 Approval of Amendment and Restatement of the Transocean Ltd. 2015 Long-Term Incentive Plan 1 FOR P-47
+11 Advisory Vote to Approve Named Executive Officer Compensation ✓ FOR P-41 12 Prospective Votes on the Maximum Compensation of the Board of Directors and the Executive Management Team FOR P-43 13 Approval of Amendment and Restatement of the Transocean Ltd. 2015 Long-Term Incentive Plan ✓ FOR P-49

-It is important that your shares be represented and voted at the meeting.
+It is important that your shares be represented and voted at the meeting, whether you plan to attend or not.
 If you are a shareholder registered in our share register, you may submit voting instructions electronically over the internet, by telephone or, if you request that the proxy materials be mailed to you, by completing, signing and returning the proxy card enclosed with those materials.
 If you hold your shares in the name of a bank, broker or other nominee, please follow the instructions provided by your bank, broker or nominee for submitting voting instructions, including whether you may submit voting instructions by mail, telephone or over the internet.

 Under rules of the U.S. Securities and Exchange Commission ("SEC"), we have elected to provide access to our proxy materials over the internet.
 Accordingly, we are sending a Notice of Internet Availability of Proxy Materials (the "Notice") to our shareholders as of the close of business on March 2, 2020.
 All shareholders will have the ability to access the proxy materials on the website referred to in the Notice or to request to receive a printed set of the proxy materials.
+Instructions on how to access the proxy materials over the internet or to request a printed set or proxy materials.
 Instructions on how to access the proxy materials over the internet or to request a printed copy may be found in the Notice.
 The Notice also instructs you on how you may submit your proxy over the internet, by telephone or via mail.
 If you receive the Notice, you will not receive a printed copy of the proxy materials unless you request one in the manner set forth in the Notice or as otherwise described in the proxy statement.

 A copy of the proxy materials, including a proxy card or voting instruction form, will also be sent to any additional shareholders who are registered in our share register as shareholders with voting rights, or who become beneficial owners through a nominee registered in our share register as a shareholder with voting rights, as of the close of business on April 20, 2020, and who were not registered as of March 2, 2020.
-The Notice or proxy statement and form of proxy, as appropriate, are first being mailed or sent, as appropriate, to shareholders on or about March 30, 2020.
+The Notice or proxy statement and form of proxy, as appropriate, are first being mailed or sent, as appropriate, to shareholders on or about March [], 2020.